FudaWiki/fudawiki-files/hanafuda/games/go-stop.md

 ### Phase 2
 After playing a card from hand, the player then takes a card from the draw pile and plays it to the table in a similar fashion.
 - **If it belongs to the same month as another card in the field**, then the cards *match*, and this matching pair is stacked together to indicate that it will be captured.
-- **If the card matches with two cards in the field**, then the player may choose which one they capture.
+- **If the card matches with two cards in the field**, then the player may choose which one they capture during Phase 3.
 - **If the card matches a triplet (stack of three cards) in the field**, then it is stacked atop them, to indicate that all three will be captured along with the played card.
 - **If the played card does not match any card**, then it remains on the field, and may subsequently be captured by other played cards.
 - **If the card is a joker and a pair is not created in Phase 1**, then the player immediately captures it.
 They then take another card from the draw pile and play it in lieu of the joker.